webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ### 3.1.2 Signal epochs

-Every v2 room carries a `signal_epoch`, a small monotonic counter starting at `0` that increments exactly when a mode transition **commits** (P2P→SFU or SFU→P2P).
-It is distinct from `assignment_epoch`, which tracks worker recovery, not room mode.
-The hub reports the current `epoch` in the v2 `registered` control, the `/v2/join` response, and every `p2p-promote`/`sfu-upgrade`/`sfu-downgrade` control.
-A v2 browser stamps the epoch it currently knows on every `{cmd:"send"}` frame and adopts the new value when a control arrives.
+Every V2 room carries a `signal_epoch`, a small monotonic counter starting at `0` that currently increments when P2P→SFU commits.
+A future downgrade commit would increment it again.
+It is distinct from `assignment_epoch`, which identifies the room-to-worker assignment generation and remains stable across a same-instance stream reconnect.
+The hub reports the current `epoch` in the V2 `registered` control, the `/v2/join` response, and `p2p-promote`/`sfu-upgrade` controls.
+A V2 browser stamps the epoch it currently knows on every `{cmd:"send"}` frame and adopts the new value when a control arrives.

 The epoch is what makes mode transitions race-free: the transition states gate *joins*, but they cannot classify in-flight browser frames, which otherwise arrive after a commit and get routed by the wrong mode (a pre-upgrade P2P renegotiation offer becomes a bogus publish offer at the worker; an in-flight subscribe answer after a downgrade commit would be relayed to the surviving P2P peer).
 The rules:

-- The hub **drops** any v2 `send` whose `epoch` is not the room's current value.
-Such a frame belongs to a retired transport, or was sent before its browser received the transition control; perfect negotiation on the new transport regenerates whatever mattered.
-The drop is silent (counted in metrics, not answered with an error).
+- The hub silently drops any V2 `send` whose `epoch` is not the room's current value or while the room is `Upgrading`.
+Such a frame belongs to the retired P2P transport or arrived before the transition committed.
-- A missing or malformed `epoch` on a v2 `send` is invalid and is dropped before the inner message is routed.
+- A missing or malformed `epoch` on a V2 `send` is dropped before the inner message is routed.
 V1 `send` frames never carry an epoch.
-- At commit, the hub drops every frame still held in the per-room transition queue — they necessarily carry the old epoch.
-On abort, the epoch is unchanged and held frames are released normally.
-- The drop rule is **bidirectional**: outbound relay `{msg}` frames carry no epoch on the wire, so the hub tags each queued browser-bound relay with the signal epoch at enqueue time and, at commit, purges old-epoch frames from every member's outbound queue.
-A member reconnecting after a transition never receives a relay generated under the previous mode.
-- Every `BrowserClient` has exactly one FIFO WebSocket writer.
-A mode commit is a writer barrier: while serializing the room transition, the hub increments the epoch, purges old-epoch queued relays, and enqueues the new mode-control before allowing any new-epoch relay.
-A frame already written before this barrier is observed before the later control by WebSocket ordering; a frame not yet written is either purged or written after the control.
-Concurrent tasks must not write directly to the socket.
+- At upgrade commit, signaling increments the epoch, clears queued P2P messages, and enqueues `sfu-upgrade` to the two existing registered browsers before accepting new-epoch SFU signaling.
+- Each browser WebSocket has one bounded FIFO writer, so controls and `{msg}` frames produced by the serialized Collider event loop retain their output order.
-- The hub delivers worker→browser `signal` frames only while the room's mode is `SFU`; a subscribe re-offer in flight across a downgrade commit is dropped, never relayed to the surviving P2P peer.
+- The hub accepts worker→browser `signal` events only while the room is assigned to that worker in `SFU` mode with matching assignment and lifecycle IDs.
-- v1 rooms have no epoch; they never transition modes.
+- V1 rooms have no epoch and never transition modes.

 ### 3.2 SFU session envelopes